Facebook Tips & Strategies

 1. Open the Creator Tool: In the Meta Business Suite, click the big blue "Create post" button on the home dashboard.
 This opens the content composer.

 5. Customize for Each Platform: Click the customize button.
 Now you can edit the text specifically for Facebook and for Instagram.
-Maybe you want to add more hashtags for Instagram or rephrase a call-to-action since clickable links don’t work in Instagram captions.
+Perhaps you want to add more hashtags for Instagram or rephrase a call-to-action since clickable links don’t work in Instagram captions.
 This allows you to tailor the message while using the same media.

 The Pro Move: Smart Customization, Not Blind Crossposting